-Louise Knox, DNP, RN, FNP-BC, assistant professor and coordinator for the Family Nurse Practitioner (FNP) concentration, first entered the healthcare field as a Wilderness EMT while living in Telluride, Colorado.
+Louise Knox, DNP, APRN, FNP-BC, professor and coordinator for the Family Nurse Practitioner (FNP) concentration, first entered the healthcare field as a Wilderness EMT while living in Telluride, Colorado.
 She worked for the Fire Department in both Telluride and Crested Butte, Colorado, as well as Gunnison Search and Rescue while completing her prerequisites for nursing school at Western Colorado University in Gunnison, Colorado.
 “My experiences working as an EMT inspired me to pursue my RN to become a flight nurse in Colorado.
 However, upon moving back to Ohio and pursuing my nursing degrees at Case Western Reserve University, I became aware of changes happening within the registered nurse role and decided to follow a different path, the path of primary care and family practice,” explained Knox.
 “I discovered my knowledge and experience in health and fitness from my first degree was influencing the type of nurse I wanted to be.
 Instead of responding to emergency patient care, I wanted to influence the health and wellness of patients to prevent some of the reasons they were presenting to the emergency room.
 I wanted to be part of the continuity of care for patients across the lifespan and influence their path to health and wellness, especially for young families to carry throughout their lives.”

 A Kent State University College of Nursing faculty member for 9-years, Knox was drawn to Kent State initially because of her colleagues and the reputation of the nursing programs.
 While in her MSN/DNP program, Knox served as a teaching assistant in the cadaver lab with two of her peers, Marie Hickey and Connie Tezie.
 Through that experience, Knox knew that eventually, she wanted to enter the academic arena at some point in her career.
-After 15-years of family practice and enjoying the role of a preceptor, she finally applied for a faculty position at Kent State University College of Nursing.
+After 15 years of family practice and enjoying the role of a preceptor, she finally applied for a faculty position at Kent State University College of Nursing.
 At that time, Dr. Marie Hickey was the FNP Concentration Coordinator and Dr. Connie Tezie was the DNP Program Director.
 Both inspired and mentored Knox in her new instructor role.

 According to Knox, FNPs will see a variety of ages in their patient load on an average day.
 “Some nurses prefer the specialty route where they are experts in one area.
 I, however, appreciate the challenge of various ages and system conditions to evaluate in providing patient care across the lifespan,” remarked Knox.
 “FNPs are uniquely qualified to treat all ages and jobs can be found in nearly all primary care clinical settings such as outpatient family practice clinics, community health clinics, retail clinics, urgent care clinics, and private practices.
 Some FNPs pursue specialties across the lifespan like Dermatology and Orthopedics.”